 The 1978 Sears ad showcases the classic disco outfit.
 High-waisted satin tuxedo pants carve out a sleek silhouette.
 The oversized satin shirt is worn unbuttoned, exposing a lingerie-inspired camisole underneath.
 Rhinestone hair combs anchor the elegant updo and double as a shimmering accessory.
 The compact crossbody bag is practical and stylish while accompanying you onto the dance floor.

-The entire look is brought together by a pair of gleaming gold sandals, a nod to the disco’s love affair with all things shiny.
+A pair of gleaming gold sandals brings the entire look together, a nod to the disco’s love affair with all things shiny.
 You chose this outfit when you wanted to wear something safe but sophisticated.

 Always in vogue, the bellhop-inspired hat makes another appearance, coupled with a fashionable scarf gracefully draped around the neck.
-Glossy black satin high heels provide a touch of sophistication, while the requisite sparkle comes from glittery socks.
+Glossy black satin high heels provide a touch of sophistication, while glittery socks provide the requisite sparkle.

 This photo from Seventeen magazine showcases a slightly different approach to disco makeup.
 Rather than the bold and dramatic looks favored by older women on the dance floor, this model sports a fresh-faced makeup palette with subtle gold stars as face jewelry.